leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/README.md

 Here is the directory of the **REDUX versions of Expeditions**.
 I've opted for the Redux versions because they're more recent and less likely to have bugs as a result of updates made by HelloGames since their release.

 Although the first versions are stored in the [PastVersionExp 01-08 NoRedux] directory but they are only partially kept up to date.
+The directory [SeasonDataCacheAllOriginalFiles] contains the original HelloGames json files without any intervention on my part.

 # How do you do this?
 - First, set your game software to "Offline".